日本語

-Applicants are required to file an Assignment document and a Power of Attorney (POA) at the JPO.
+For transferring patent rights from one entity/person to another, applicants will need to file an Assignment document and a Power of Attorney (POA) at the JPO.

-Assignment
+Assignment Document

 * Information required on assignment documents

-— The date of execution of the assignment.
+(4) --> The date of execution of the assignment.

 (Transferring to a foreign entity)

-Note also that if a Japanese entity is transferring rights to a foreign entity, the assignment document should include a basic statement stating whether a fee was paid for the transfer or it was done free of charge. (e.g. Assignee has paid a sum of USD/YEN to the Assignor for the patents including X, Y, Z.) This amount can be an estimate and does not have to be accurate (the JPO is only interested if there was a fee or not).
+Note also that if a Japanese entity is transferring rights to a foreign entity, the assignment document should include a basic statement describing whether a fee was paid for the transfer or it was done free of charge. (e.g. Assignee has paid a sum of USD/YEN to the Assignor for the patents including X, Y, Z.) This amount can be an estimate and does not have to be accurate (the JPO is only interested if there was a fee or not).

 Power of Attorney (POA)